All Episodes

 What's the stinking problem?

-Well, the problem is that in s that in so doing, that the Democrats that President Obama, Harry Reid, and the the Democrats, and quite frankly, the Republicans who saw fit to contribute to what, an 89 to 10 vote in the Senate in favor of this uh two-month uh kick the can down the road thing, they thought that's the only thing they could do.
+Well, the problem is that in so doing, that the Democrats, that President Obama, Harry Reid, and the Democrats, and quite frankly, the Republicans who saw fit to contribute to, what, an 89 to 10 vote in the Senate in favor of this two-month kick the can down the road thing?

-We need to settle this and settle it now with a full year extension plan.
+We need to settle this and settle it now with a full-year extension plan.

-Bringing out real people, oh, look out for the real people.
+Oh, look out for the real people.

-Americans are bracing for this uh financial hardship, smaller paycheck starting in January, if Congress does not break the deadlock and renew a Social Security tax cut.
+Americans are bracing for this financial hardship, smaller paycheck starting in January, if Congress does not break the deadlock and renew a Social Security tax cut.

-Martin Krutzinger, Martin Krutzinger, Martin Kratzinger, AP economics writer, and McConnell says that um he wants the House to roll on this.
+And McConnell says that he wants the House to roll on this.

-So, and so I'll share some of the White House tactic of bringing people out and the media certainly are the willing handmaidens and stenographers here, always glad to find, you know, uh Joe America, somebody from Main Street, and listen, these folks exist, and so I'm not going to speak of them dismissively, but they are going to be used as pawns to point anybody who wants to uh Doesn't want to starve Social Security anymore that it's already starved for money, and that is what the tax cut issue is ultimately about.
+And listen, these folks exist, and so I'm not going to speak of them dismissively, but they are going to be used as pawns to point anybody who wants to doesn't want to starve Social Security anymore that it's already starved for money.

 This is not just a general up or down tax issue.